SphericalSilver/Diabetes-mellitus-Predictive-Modelling/README.md

 Some future improvements to improve our model's effectiveness could be:
 - Use an error metric other than accuracy score, like f1 score or precision.
-- Use domain knowledge (acquired from a Doctor or another more qualified person) to make better choices about feature engineering.
+- Use domain knowledge (acquired from a Doctor or another more qualified person) to make better choices about feature engineering/selection.
+The weightage of each health indicator could also be tuned better using domain knowledge.
 - Doing the prediction with algorithms like Neural Networks instead of Logistic Regression.
 - Using a larger data-set - ideally one from Singapore.
 - Think of a different way to convert predicted Diabetes Probability into Risk Index.